Cam Cameron

-Malcolm "Cam" Cameron (born February 6, 1961) is an American football coach.
-He is the former offensive coordinator and quarterbacks coach of the LSU Tigers football program.
+Malcolm "Cam" Cameron (born February 6, 1961) is an American football coach who was most recently the offensive coordinator and quarterbacks coach of the LSU Tigers football program.
 Cameron attended Indiana University in Bloomington, Indiana and played quarterback for the school.
 Cameron began his coaching career in the NCAA with the Michigan Wolverines.
 After that he switched to the National Football League (NFL), where he was offensive coordinator for the Baltimore Ravens and the San Diego Chargers and head coach for the Miami Dolphins, coaching them to a 1–15 record in his only season.

 Early years and education

 Cameron was born February 6, 1961, in Chapel Hill, North Carolina.
 A multi-sport athlete, Cameron was an All-American quarterback at Terre Haute South Vigo High School in Terre Haute, Indiana.
-But before he went to Terre Haute South he also went to Saint Patrick School.
+Prior to his time at Terre Haute South, he attended Saint Patrick School Catholic Elementary School.
 He won the 1979 Trester Award for mental attitude as a guard on the high school basketball team which went to the state finals three years in a row.
 He played football and basketball at Indiana University under coaches Lee Corso and Bob Knight, respectively, until a knee injury ended his playing career.
-As an undergraduate, he was a member of the Kappa Sigma fraternity.
+As an undergraduate, he was a member of Kappa Sigma fraternity.
 He graduated from Indiana in 1983 with a bachelor's degree in business.